farisnizam/farisnizam/README.md

 Software Engineer
 -----------------

-Graduate in computer science with experience working as a front-end developer for web and mobile development teams.
-I'm about to complete my Bachelor's degree in IT Network while also working as Software Engineer.
+I am a Software Engineer with industry experience building web and mobile applications.
+I specialize in Javascript/Typescript and have professional experience working with PERN Stack.
 Allow me to work as part of your team to solve complex and challenging problems.

 * 🌍  I'm based in Malaysia
 * ✉️  You can contact me at [farisnizamdev@gmail.com](mailto:farisnizamdev@gmail.com)